zephyrproject-rtos/zephyr/samples/net/sockets/echo_async/README.rst

 ********

-The sockets/echo-async sample application for Zephyr implements an asyncronous IPv4/IPv6 TCP echo server using a BSD Sockets compatible API with non-blocking sockets and a ``poll()`` call.
+The sockets/echo-async sample application for Zephyr implements an asynchronous IPv4/IPv6 TCP echo server using a BSD Sockets compatible API with non-blocking sockets and a ``poll()`` call.
 This is an extension of the :ref:`sockets-echo-sample` sample.
 It's a more involved application, supporting both IPv4 and IPv6 with concurrent connections, limiting